In the fall of 2016, I began to hear a lot about bees.

-The book dives into the world of wild bees, the ones that are pollinating the bulk of our food.
+This book tells the story of what is happening to bees.
+It dives into the world of wild bees, the ones that are pollinating the bulk of our food.
 It traces the history of bees, all the way back to the dinosaurs, and explains why bees are so important to us and the world we live in.

-The stars of the book are the cute and fuzzy bumblebees.
-They are the work-horses of the wild pollinator world.
+The stars of the book are the bumblebees.
+Cute and fuzzy, they are the panda bears of the wild pollinator world.
 And they are in trouble.

 Bumblebees have been disappearing in North America and around the world.
 Some species are on the brink; others may already be extinct.